-These are some of the few rice dishes that perfectly compliments this potato fry.
+These are some of the few rice dishes that perfectly complement this potato fry.

-Another smart way of using the leftover Indian potato fry is to use as a stuffing for dosa.
+Another smart way of using the leftover Indian potato fry is to use it as a stuffing for dosa.
 I cut the leftover into small size, and sprinkle potato and coriander leaves on top of the dosa.
 And serve hot.
-The children would love this south Indian potato recipe and keeps asking you to make again and again.
+Everyone would love this tasty Indian potato recipe and keeps asking you to make it again and again.

 - Swap the cooking oil with coconut oil.
-Which makes it authentic Kerala style potato fry.
+Which makes it an authentic South Indian style potato fry curry.

 - If fennel seeds are not available to you, use cumin seeds instead.
 Which is equally flavorful and both has its own medicinal properties.